AyoubVD/database_advanvced/README.md

 This script will scrape the website: https://www.blockchain.com/btc/unconfirmed-transactions <br>
 and print the highest value on the console while also writing it down in a log file. <br>

+<h2> This section covers everythinh you need for the first part </h2>

 <h2> Requirements </h2>
 Obviously you need Python to be able to run this script, so I'm assuming that you've already have it up and running. <br>
 If you don't, you can simply install python with the help of a youtube tutorial.
 Keep in mind that we're using Python 3.8. <br>